 No. Not only would Google delete any paid-for reviews, but their search engine will also severely punish your business’s SEO as well.
 Paying for Google reviews can even result in legal action.

 Yes, buying Google reviews is illegal according to rules set by the Federal Trade Commission (FTC).
 Google also has a strict policy against purchasing reviews, and any fraudulent reviews will be removed immediately.
 Additionally, businesses may suffer from penalties such as being blacklisted by Google.

 Genuine reviews are far superior to bought reviews

 As tempting as it is to buy reviews so that your business will be perceived as successful, getting genuine reviews is the best way to actually improve your online reputation.
 We’ve highlighted some of the best practices to generate more genuine customer reviews, but we couldn’t fit everything here.
-If you want to learn more about getting more reviews for your business, check out our no-nonsense guide to getting more Google reviews.
+If you want to learn more about getting more reviews for your business, click the banner below and check out our no-nonsense guide to getting more Google reviews.